Slide 1 of 28

 ... and a shaded patio for their parents.

 Landmark Vineyards, Kenwood: Proud producer of pinot noir and chardonnay, Landmark Vineyards has created a welcoming, family-friendly environment at their Kenwood estate.
-Every Saturday, May through October, visitors can jump aboard Sonoma Valley farmer Pat Prather's horse-drawn carriage for a tour.
+Every Saturday, May through October, visitors can jump aboard Sonoma Valley farmer Pat Prather's horse-drawn carriage for a free tour.
 Kids will love the horses and the fascinating story about the property - the winery's founder was the great-great-granddaughter of John Deere.
 After the tour, parents can relax with a picnic and wine tasting on the lawn or by the pond, while the kids play in the grass.
-Carriage tours are free, tastings start at $30.

 A spring day at Landmark Vineyards in Kenwood.